FelixPetriconi/contract_light/README.md

 Motivation
 ----------
 Currently C++ 11/14 does not support natively the concept of [Design by Contract](http://en.wikipedia.org/wiki/Design_by_contract).
-Several libraries are available that support Design by Contract, but all that I know of use heavily preprocessor makros.
+Several libraries are available that support Design by Contract, but all that I know of, use heavily preprocessor makros.
 So this is my attempt to support this feature with pure C++.

 Contract Light Overview
 -----------------------